South Australia (SA) Funded Measles Vaccination Program

 Anyone who may not be fully protected against measles should discuss vaccination with their healthcare provider.

-Infants less than 12 months of age travelling overseas, are at higher risk of severe measles disease.
+Unvaccinated infants less than 12 months of age travelling overseas, are at higher risk of severe measles disease.
 They are recommended to receive MMR vaccine from 6 months of age, if advised by their immunisation provider.
-Infants receiving an MMR vaccine from 6 months of age will still need to get two more MMR containing vaccines.
+Infants receiving MMR vaccine from 6 months of age will still need to get two more MMR containing vaccines at 12 and 18 months of age as per the NIP schedule.

 Where you can get vaccinated

-The state funded SA Measles Vaccination Program is available through immunisation providers offering travel vaccination services.
-See Immunisation Services for more information.
+The state funded SA Measles Vaccination Program is available through immunisation providers such as GPs, councils and participating pharmacies.

 Some providers may charge a consultation or service fee.
 Please discuss this with your immunisation provider when making your booking.